 Outside of the University

-I enjoy playing disc golf and watching my children participate in sports and the arts.
+I enjoy playing disc golf with my sons and watching my daughter play sports.